College SAVE hosts 529 Day activities

 May is special for many reasons: Mother’s Day, graduations, tulips and 529 Day which celebrates tax-advantaged 529 plan accounts.
 Instituted by the Internal Revenue Service, 529 accounts help people save for college.
 In North Dakota, College SAVE is the 529 plan supported by the State.
 Anyone can open an account with as little as $25 for a child of any age.

-- BND partners with the KX News Network to bring you an opportunity to win one of five $529 scholarships to start a College SAVE account or add to an existing account.
-Registration will be open May 8 through May 28.
-To register, click here.
+- BND partnered with the KX News Network to bring you an opportunity to win one of five $529 scholarships to start a College SAVE account or add to an existing account.
+Registration was open May 8 through May 28.

-- We also partner with the Bismarck Tribune Wednesday, May 24, for a free mid-afternoon to early evening event held at the Sertoma Superslide Amusement Park in Bismarck.
-We invite everyone to join us from 2-7 p.m. and enjoy the rides free of charge.
-A food vendor will be open with food and drinks available for purchase.
+- We also partnered with the Bismarck Tribune Wednesday, May 24, for a free mid-afternoon to early evening event held at the Sertoma Superslide Amusement Park in Bismarck.
+We invited everyone to join us from 2-7 p.m. and enjoy the rides free of charge.

 College SAVE grant programs help you to achieve more with your college savings.